Quantum bounds and device-independent security with rank-one qubit measurements: Experimental implementation of 3-outcome POVM

 \section{Experimental implementation of 3-outcome POVM}

 The aim of our proof-of-concept experiment is to show that the correlations obtainable from the real-world implementation of the state and measurements introduced in Sec.\ \ref{sec:3_out} could be used for device-independent randomness applications.
 The idea is to exploit the violation of a tilted CHSH inequality and the mean value of $\mathcal{S}$ in \eqref{eq:mercedes_bound}.
 Note that we work under fair-sampling assumption without addressing the presence of loopholes and without actively choosing the inputs of Alice and Bob.
-The experimental setup, illustrated in Fig.\ \ref{fig:experimental_setup}, is inspired by \cite{Arahira:11,PhysRevLett.117.260401}.
-We exploited a fiber-based polarization-entangled photon source and a dedicated optical setup for the measurements.
-Details of the experimental setup and of the randomness certification are provided in Appendix \ref{app:experiment}.